Peter Vidmar: Career

-Vidmar hosts the Annual Peter Vidmar Men's Gymnastics Invitational at Brentwood School in Los Angeles.
+Vidmar hosts the annual Peter Vidmar Men's Gymnastics Invitational at Brentwood School in Los Angeles.
 He has been a gymnastics anchor for both CBS and ESPN.
 He is currently a motivational speaker as well as a co-chairman of the U.S. Olympic Committee Summer Sports Summit.
 In 1998 Vidmar was inducted into the International Gymnastics Hall of Fame.

-Personal
+Personal life

-Vidmar is a member of the Church of Jesus Christ of Latter-day Saints.
+Vidmar and his wife, Donna, have five children.
+He is a member of The Church of Jesus Christ of Latter-day Saints.

 2012 Olympics

 Vidmar was selected to be the chef de mission for the 2012 Olympics, where he would have represented all U.S. athletes and marched in the opening ceremonies.
 His selection drew criticism from LGBT activists and athletes, including Olympic figure skater Johnny Weir, because in 2008 Vidmar donated money to and publicly campaigned for Proposition 8 that banned same-sex couples from being married in California.
-Vidmar decided several days after his selection to resign from the appointment.
-Vidmar said, “I simply cannot have my presence become a detriment to the U.S. Olympic family.”
+Vidmar resigned his position to avoid his presence from being detrimental to the U.S. Olympics.